-Understanding where to break a line in a page, i.e. line wrap, is one of the simplest and most relevant problems one has to tackle when dealing with documents, either in print or digital forms.
+Wrapping a line, i.e. understanding where to break a line in a page, is one of the problems one has to tackle when dealing with documents, either in print or digital forms.
 For instance, when a person is using a typewriter for writing a document, at a certain point, after she has written a bunch of characters, there is a mandatory action to perform which is the carriage and return operation, that is performed mechanically on the typewriter itself.
-Basically speaking, when the writer notices that the page has no more space for imprinting a new word on that line, the configuration of the typewriter is initialised again in order to start from the very beginning of the left border but in the following line.
+When the writer notices that the line has no more space for imprinting a new word, she initialises the typewriter to start from the very beginning of the left border but in the following line.

 Figure 2.
-A screenshot depicting how OpenOffice Writer deals with line wrap.
+A screenshot that depicts how OpenOffice Writer deals with line wrap.

 '''

-Test case for the algorithm
+Test case for the function

 def test line wrap(text, line width, expected):

 result = line wrap(text, line width)

 if expected == result:

 return True

-Else:
+else:

 return False

-Code of the algorithm
+Code of the function

 def line wrap(text, line width):

-the list of all the lines of a document
+result = [] # the list of all the lines of a document

-result = []

 the maximum available space per a specific line

 space left = line width

 the current line that is built

 line = []

 for word in text.split(" "):

 word len = len(word)

 we consider the length of the word plus one space character

 if word len + 1 > space left:

 result.append(" ".join(line))

 line = [word]

 space left = line width - word len

 else:

 line.append(word)

 space left = space left - word len + 1

 we add the remaining line to the document

 result.append(" ".join(line))

 return "\n".join(result)

+Tests

 print(test line wrap("Just a word.", 15, "Just a word."))

 print(test_line_wrap("Just a word.", 1, "\nJust\na\nword."))

 print(test line wrap("This is a simple example.", 10,

 "This is a \nsimple \nexample."))

 '''